opturtio/2DPathFinder/Doc/user_quide.md

 # User Guide

 #### This program is developed using Windows, thus it is recommended to use it.
-Just to test the program use installation instruction
+To test the program on Linux or Mac, follow the installation instructions below.

 ## Installation to Linux or Mac